kdewald/safe_callback/README.rst

 Safe Callback
 ==========

-A wrapper around C++ std::function with some thread-safety guarantees.
+A wrapper around std::function with some thread-safety guarantees.

 Overview
 --------